SodiumNickel/SaltyGameEngine/STYLE.md

 #include "dir3/
 ```
+[list order of include stuff here]

+Include what you use, do not rely on transitive inclusions.

 ## Namespaces
-Avoid using namespaces.
-They are only used for nlohmann::json in this project.
+ONLY used for nlohmann::json in this project.